arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 **Unimodal Features**

-The input representation for each dataset sample consists of three distinct feature sets:
+The input representation for each dataset sample is made up of three distinct feature sets, where N is the number of samples in the dataset:

 - $$Z_t = \{t_1, t_2, \ldots, t_N\}$$ for text features
 - $$Z_a = \{a_1, a_2, \ldots, a_N\}$$ for audio features
 - $$Z_v = \{v_1, v_2, \ldots, v_N\}$$ for video features

-Where N is the number of samples in the dataset.

 **Tensor Fusion**